 The most common cause of spinal cord injury is trauma with nearly half of the injuries caused by motor vehicle accidents.
 Other types of trauma include falls, violence and sports injuries.
-Spinal cord injury can also be caused by compression of the cord by a tumor, infection, or inflammation.
+Spinal cord injury can occur when the cord is compressed by a tumor or inflammation.
 Injuries to the spinal cord can cause weakness or complete loss of muscle function, loss of sensation in the body below the level of injury, and/or loss of control of the bowels and bladder.
-In the neck, a spinal cord injury may cause difficulty for breathing.
+In the neck, a spinal cord injury may cause difficulty breathing.

 The most important consideration when moving people to a hospital or trauma center is preventing further injury to the spine and spinal cord.
 Spinal cord injury isn’t always apparent.
 Any injury that involves the head, pelvic fractures, invasive injuries in the area of the spine, or injuries that result from falling from heights should be suspect for spinal cord damage.

-If you have sustained a spinal cord injury, contact us at 1.800.353.7720 to schedule a complete evaluation of your condition.
-Our team of Minnesota spine and brain specialists will examine your condition and present you with a full treatment plan.
+If you have sustained a spinal cord injury, complete the ‘Request an Appointment’ section on this page, or contact us at 1.800.353.7720 to schedule a complete evaluation of your condition.
+Our team of Minnesota spine and brain specialists will examine your condition and discuss treatment options with you so you can make an informed decision about your care.